 My desire to develop a body of work around what reality conceals and evades our view led me to looking at the collection of vintage X-rays I had on hand.
 X-rays pass through human tissue, rendering the bones and tissue beneath visible.
 Our bodies are informed by a lifetime of experiences throughout our childhood, young adulthood, middle age and our senior years.
+With the use of found materials and repurposed imagery, I find the work carries powerful emotional associations to memory and mourning.

 —Nanette Rae Freeman, 2021, Chicago